Man arrested in San Antonio bar shooting argues self-defense

 “I regret everything that I did, no lie,” Williams said.

-Jail records do not list an attorney who could speak on Williams’ behalf.
+Court records do not list an attorney who could speak on Williams’ behalf.
+In 2017, a judge found Williams guilty on one charge of assaulting a public servant, and he was later repeatedly jailed for probation violations, Bexar County court records show.

 The medical examiner’s office identified the men killed as Robert Martinez and Alejandro Robles, police said.
 A 46-year-old woman and four male teens between the ages of 16 and 19 were hurt but are expected to survive their injuries, police said.